StructuredCS/algorithm-analysis-deep-dive/README.md

 * a basic understanding of programming concepts
 * a basic understanding of linear data structures, such as arrays and linked lists
 * a basic understanding of recursion and iteration
-* a basic understanding of at least one programming language (Python, Java, C++, etc.)
+* a basic understanding of at least one programming language (Java, Python, C++, etc.)

 ## 🎯 What You'll Learn